Hebrew cantillation: Babylonian system

-Palestinian system
+Jerusalem system

 The Babylonian system, as mentioned above, is mainly concerned with showing breaks in the verse.
-Early Palestinian manuscripts, by contrast, are mainly concerned with showing phrases: for example the tifcha-etnachta, zarqa-segolta and pashta-zaqef sequences, with or without intervening unaccented words.
+Early manuscripts from Judaea and Galilee, by contrast, are mainly concerned with showing phrases: for example the tifcha-etnachta, zarqa-segolta and pashta-zaqef sequences, with or without intervening unaccented words.
 These sequences are generally linked by a series of dots, beginning or ending with a dash or a dot in a different place to show which sequence is meant.
 Unaccented words (which in the Tiberian system carry conjunctives) are generally shown by a dot following the word, as if to link it to the following word.
 There are separate symbols for more elaborate tropes like pazer and telisha gedolah.

 The manuscripts are extremely fragmentary, no two of them following quite the same conventions, and these marks may represent the individual reader's aide-memoire rather than a formal system of punctuation (for example, vowel signs are often used only where the word would otherwise be ambiguous).
 In one manuscript, presumably of somewhat later date than the others, there are separate marks for different conjunctives, actually outnumbering those in the Tiberian system (for example, munach before etnachta has a different sign from munach before zaqef), and the overall system approaches the Tiberian in comprehensiveness.
 In some other manuscripts, in particular those containing Targumim rather than original text, the Tiberian symbols have been added by a later hand.
-In general, it may be observed that the Palestinian and Tiberian systems are far more closely related to each other than either is to the Babylonian.
+In general, it may be observed that the Jerusalem and Tiberian systems are far more closely related to each other than either is to the Babylonian.

 This system of phrasing is reflected in the Sephardic cantillation modes, in which the conjunctives (and to some extent the "near companions" such as tifcha, pashta and zarqa) are rendered as flourishes leading into the motif of the following disjunctive rather than as motifs in their own right.

 The somewhat inconsistent use of dots above and below the words as disjunctives is closely similar to that found in Syriac texts.
 Kahle also notes some similarity with the punctuation of Samaritan Hebrew.